waleking/petitioneering/app/README.md

 2. Download the application files from Github
 3. cd into the app directory
 4. Run `npm install` to install the app's dependencies
-5. [Update `connection.js`][] with details from your Compose deployment
+5. Run `node create.js`, `node constituencies.js` to build the app's indices.
 6. Run `npm start` to start the app
-7. Access the running app in a browser at http://localhost:6003
+7. Access the running app in a browser at http://localhost:6001

 [Install Node.js]: https://nodejs.org/en/download/
 [Update `connection.js`]: https://www.compose.com/articles/getting-started-with-elasticsearch-and-node/